-- Overall, strengthen the design of VSLAs and keep it flexible in order to allow its transition from pilot to scale, ensure that it can evolve to link with financial institutions, and with markets in order to meet increasing demand and remain relevant for the members. - ⇒ Communicate more clearly the value proposition of the VSLA in terms of poverty outreach, women's own institution at the community level, as well as how it can serve as a platform for creating higher access to health, education and other more formal types of services. - ⇒ When considering larger expansion (like in Cambodia where there seems to be greater diversity of different community based models, and less State preference for any one model) consider whether an early adaptation and movement towards ASCA, as members seem to have expectations (higher, longer term loans) that VSLAs may not be able to satisfy.
-This can be learned from areas where VSLAs have matured and are in sufficient numbers. - ⇒ In Myanmar, build more rigorous evidence of the VSLA concept for people to switch from the grant/ subsidy based SRG model promoted by many donor programs. - ⇒ Plan early on when establishing linkages with banks and other formal financial institutions (as being currently done in Vietnam or if larger scale expansion of VSLAs was to be planned in Cambodia). - □ Consider as the Cambodia experience suggests how savings groups could be networked and brought together as federations for livelihoods promotion, and collective processing and marketing of agriculture produce. - ⇒ Encourage and maintain deliberate dialogue with relevant stakeholders (such as Women's Union in Vietnam or national authorities in Lao for example) to create harmony between the VSLAs and these State preferred models. - ⇒ Use a more efficient and cost-effective delivery channel where local NGO partners and Village Agents are mainstream way to delivering and scaling up VSLA programmes; - ⇒ Implement strong VSLA groups and programmes with tested and validated procedures before or while adding-on any innovation to the model. - ⇒ Implement more rigorously the VSLA design and principles, using and adopting existing monitoring and evaluation tools that have been well tested across Africa and the sector to form and train groups, monitor their performance (by collecting data via the online Savix MIS and/or CARE Mirror system specifically developed for CARE), their impact
+The VSLA model VSLAs have proved to be very useful model in remote regions, and well-liked by current VSLA Ŷ Overall, strengthen the design of VSLAs and keep it flexible in order to allow its transition from pilot to scale, ensure that it can evolve to link with financial institutions, and with markets in order to meet increasing demand and remain relevant for the members. members but if they were to be expanded in terms of scale (given the inherent ctrongth of the Ŷ Communicate more clearly the value proposition of the VSLA in terms of poverty outreach, women's own institution at the community level, as well as how it can serve as a platform for creating higher access to health, education and other more formal types of services. strength of the model) it would have to compete, harmonise and/or establish partnership with the other community based models in the ⇒ When considering larger expansion (like in Cambodia where there seems to be greater diversity of different community based models, and less State preference for any one model) consider whether an early adaptation and movement towards ASCA, as members seem to have expectations (higher, longer term loans) that VSLAs may not be able to satisfy.
+This can be learned from areas where VSLAs have matured and are in sufficient numbers.
+Mekong region.
+This will require some actions that CARE needs to consider implementing Ŷ In Myanmar, build more rigorous evidence of the VSLA concept for people to switch from the grant/ subsidy based SRG model promoted by many donor programs. mpenening Ŷ Plan early on when establishing linkages with banks and other formal financial institutions (as being currently done in Vietnam or if larger scale expansion of VSLAs was to be planned in Cambodia). Ŷ Consider - as the Cambodia experience suggests - how savings groups could be networked and brought together as federations for livelihoods promotion, and collective processing and marketing of agriculture produce. Ŷ Encourage and maintain deliberate dialogue with relevant stakeholders (such as Women's Union in Vietnam or national authorities in Lao for example) to create harmony between the VSLAs and these State preferred models. Ŷ Use a more efficient and cost-effective delivery channel where local NGO partners and Village Agents are mainstream way to delivering and scaling up VSLA programmes; Ŷ Implement strong VSLA groups and programmes with tested and validated procedures before or while adding-on any innovation to the model. Ŷ Implement more rigorously the VSLA design and principles, using and adopting existing monitoring and evaluation tools that have been well tested across Africa and the sector to form and train groups, monitor their performance (by collecting data - via the online Savix MIS and/or CARE Mirror system specifically developed for CARE), their impact